James River Association Staff

 (804) 788-8811, ext 209

 Angie Williams started working for JRA in 2007 as an intern providing data entry services for JRA’s membership database.
-Angie is now responsible for maintaining the database, website and social networking.
+Angie is now responsible for maintaining the database, website and social media.
 She also writes and distributes the monthly e-newsletter, the James RiverWatch.
-Angie works closely with JRA’s Special Events & Projects Manager and the Development Team.
+Angie works closely with JRA’s Director of Special Events and Major Donors as well as with the Development and Marketing Team.
 Angie received a BA in Equine Studies from Virginia Intermont and operated a riding school in Mechanicsville, VA for several years before switching gears and joining JRA’s mission to preserve and protect America’s Founding River.
 She still enjoys riding and showing her Quarter Horses and spending time outside.

 Field Educator Intern